-The lions were definitely outside.
 I could hear them grizzling – like when a baby makes satisfied noises, or a cat purrs for attention.
 I lay back down and must’ve lost myself in the sounds, the next thing I knew I was being roused for our early morning game drive.

 I was alive!

-Excited morning chats with my tour leader and group revealed that hyenas had been sniffing around all night and I hadn’t been imaging the lions.
+Excited morning chats with my tour leader and group revealed that hyenas had been sniffing around all night and I hadn’t been imagining the lions either.
 One of my fellow campers said she’d stuck her head out the tent at around 2am and seen loads of eyes staring back at her.
 She recoiled and spent the next two hours about to wet herself until she gave in and tried again.

 To celebrate our Serengeti survival we were rewarded with a dazzle (the lingo for a group) of zebras chilling out under the rising Africa sun less than 50m away.